Nafeesa73/Student_scores.csv/README.md

-# Student_scores.
+ Student_scores.
 This project analyzes students’ academic performance using a CSV dataset containing scores in various subjects.
-The program performs data cleaning, statistical analysis, and generates useful insights such as average, mean, and standard deviation for each subject.
+It performs data cleaning, statistical analysis, and generates useful insights such as average, mean, and standard deviation for each subject.